Blindness Cannot Be the Sole Basis for Denial

 A High Standard for Challenging Appointment

-If someone alleges that a prospective guardian's blindness would negatively affect the child, that person carries the burden of proof.
-The standard is clear and convincing evidence, one of the highest standards in civil law.
-The allegation must show that the individual's behavior endangers or is likely to endanger the health, safety, or welfare of the minor.
+If someone claims a guardian's blindness would hurt the child, that person must prove it.
+The standard is "clear and convincing evidence."
+This is one of the highest standards in civil law.

 If an individual's blindness is alleged to have a detrimental impact on a minor, the party who raises the allegation has the burden of proving by clear and convincing evidence that the individual's behavior endangers or is likely to endanger the health, safety or welfare of the minor.

-A.R.S. § 14-5213(B)If the court does deny or limit the appointment, it must issue specific written findings explaining the basis for that decision.
-This requirement adds transparency and accountability to the process, ensuring that disability alone does not drive the outcome.
+A.R.S. § 14-5213(B)If the court denies or limits the appointment, it must give written reasons for that choice.
+This adds openness to the process.
+It also ensures that disability alone does not drive the outcome.